bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/whose.md

 But in the case of a `whose` clause, the non-existent value is simply ignored and gets excluded from the resulting set.
-As a side effect, this feature allows you to examine an object for existence before you attempt to inspect it (and throw an error).
-As an example, here's a Relevance clause that will trigger an existence error:
+As a side effect, this feature allows you to examine an object for existence before you attempt to inspect it (and cause an error).
+As an example, here's a Relevance clause that triggers an existence error:

 {% qna %}